SparkPost/support-docs/articles/faq/update-on-pricing.md

 ## If I upgrade can I go back to my old plan?

-No, old plans will no longer be active/valid.
+No, old plans will no longer be available.
 You have the option to select any of the currently available paid plans or the current free “Test” plan with a monthly limit of 500 emails.

 ## I’m on a SparkPost Free account, how does this affect me?